- A statement of intent

 Q: Will my application be considered without the GRE Math Subject Test Score?

 A: Yes, we consider all applications submitted by the deadline.
-On rare occasions, we have accepted a student without the subject test, when we had sufficiently good information of other kinds (mainly research).
-So if you are applying without the subject test be sure to include copies of any research from a senior thesis, masters thesis or REU experience.
+But we do ask if you have taken the GRE subject test that you include it.
+On certain occasions, we have accepted a student without the subject test, when we had sufficiently good information of other kinds (mainly research and recommendation letters).
+If you are applying without the subject test be sure to include copies of any research from a senior thesis, masters thesis or REU experience and explain in your personal statement why you were unable to take the subject test.

 A: There are no minimum scores for the GRE, as it is only one of several criteria used for admission.